CelestialSayuki/Socpowerbud-XTs/README.md

 * Do not use in production environments or submit to the App Store.
 * Low-level hardware sensor reading capabilities may break with system updates.

+## 🚫 Source Code Status: Closed Source

+**IMPORTANT: This project is Closed Source.**

+Please **DO NOT** share or reverse-engineer this software in any public setting.
+All downloads and updates are provided exclusively through designated channels.

+---

+## 🚀 Download and Installation

+**This software is for internal preview only.
+Please join the QQ Group to receive the download link and the latest version!**

+> **Official QQ Group: [Click here to join the infodrop.cn QQ Group] (https://infodrop.cn/?open=auth) **

+---

 ## 📄 License

-This project is open-sourced under the **Celestia-no-mad-world License**.
+This project is licensed under the **Celestia-no-mad-world License**.

 By using this software, you agree to the terms of the Preview Experience Program.